ICHRA vs. QSEHRA: How do they compare?

 Premium tax credits

 Employees offered an ICHRA who also qualify for a premium tax credit can pick if they want to participate in the ICHRA or collect their tax credit.
-However, this decision depends on if their ICHRA is deemed affordable.
+However, this decision depends on whether their ICHRA is affordable.

-If an employee has an affordable ICHRA allowance, they will be unable to receive their tax credits even if they don’t participate in the ICHRA coverage.
-If an allowance is considered unaffordable, employees can opt-in or out of the ICHRA based on who’s offering the larger amount.
+If an employee has an affordable ICHRA allowance, they can’t collect their tax credits even if they don’t participate in the ICHRA coverage.
+If an allowance is unaffordable, employees can opt in or out of the ICHRA based on who’s offering the larger amount.

 Learn more about how premium tax credits work with HRAs in our blog.